 Source category 1A3b (road transportation) includes all emissions from motorized road transport in the Netherlands.
 This includes emissions from passenger cars (1A3bi), light-duty trucks (1A3bii), heavy-duty trucks and buses (1A3biii) and motorcycles and mopeds (1A3biv).
-CO_2 emissions resulting from the use of urea-based additives in catalytic converters in road vehicles are reported under source category 2D3.
+It also includes CO2 emissions from the use of lubricants by two-stroke mopeds and motorcycles.
+CO2 emissions resulting from the use of ureabased additives in catalytic converters in road vehicles are reported under source category 2D3.
 Source category 1A3c (Railways) includes greenhouse gas emissions from diesel fuelled railway transportation in the Netherlands.